Sahil-2703/MetaProject4/ReadMe.md

 ### Execution program

 To run this program you can use any use Remix IDE or any online Solidity IDE.
 Firstly in this program there are two functions, namely mint() and burn().
 In mint(), we can mint token from the user from the address of user and in burn(), we can burn the minted token easily.
-This token is made from ERC20 token that can easily be found on openzipline site.
+This token is made from ERC20 token that can easily be found on openzipplin site.

 '''
 Smart Contract